MONA

 Location

-The saved feature allows the user to build a day at MONA, add a note and share it with travel companions.
+The saved feature allows the user to self curate a day at MONA, add a note and share it with travel companions.
 All without the stress of adding to cart with a timer ticking.

 Location